-Serial is Borland's proprietary naming service for AppServer 5.x and 6.0.
-In BES 6.5, JROs that were previously serviced by the Serial provider are now serviced by CosNaming.
+Serial is Borland's proprietary naming service for AppServer.
+In BAS 6.7, JROs that were previously serviced by the Serial provider are now serviced by CosNaming.
 If you have a previous version of AppServer and/or simply wish to continue using the Serial namespace as before, you can enable the Serial provider view and continue to use the provider by setting a property for the Partition hosting the naming service.